3. Manage the Entitlements Lifecycle

 - I want to indicate that an employee or contractor requires and is allowed access to an agency service, so that they can access the service when needed.

 - An employee is hired to be part of the financial review team and requires access to financial applications.
-The employee may have a specific role assigned to their enterprise identity record.
+The employee has a role assigned to their enterprise identity record, and associated with their identity attributes.